roo2319/Black/README.md

 ## What is exit direction?

 Exit direction is the direction that the program flows.
 Execution starts in the top right [0,0] and the B value represents which adjacent pixels should be added to the execution queue.
-It is represented as a one hot encoded value such that 1111 represents WSEN.
+It is represented as a binary encoded value such that 1111 represents WSEN.

 ## Doesn't this all lead to horrible concurrency issues?
 Not if you program around it?